Fortune 500 Pharma Company

 Architecture

-Re-architected the application to Model-view-viewmodel that resulted in a UI based design system with improved application productivity, maintainability, flexibility, testability, and reusability.
+Re-architected the application to Model-view-viewmodel which resulted in a UI-based design system with improved application productivity, maintainability, flexibility, testability, and reusability.

 Automated